 All Corporation employees shall report any incidence of suspected criminal gang activity to the principal and the school safety specialist.
 As well, students and parents, who choose to do so, may report an incident of criminal gang activity to the principal.
 The principal and the school safety specialist may take appropriate action to maintain a safe and secure school environment, including providing appropriate intervention services.
 A Corporation employee who in good faith reports an incident of suspected criminal gang activity in compliance with the procedures of this policy and any Corporation employee, parent, or student who in good faith participates in any judicial or other proceeding resulting from the report or relating to the subject matter of the report is immune from any civil or criminal liability for damages arising from his/her actions.
 Each school principal or designee shall conduct a thorough and complete investigation of each report of suspected criminal gang activity and each report of reprisal or retaliation.
 The principal or designee shall initiate the investigation promptly but no later than two (2) instructional days of the report of the alleged incident.
 The principal may appoint additional staff and the principal or designee may request the assistance of law enforcement to assist in the investigation for the safety of the administration, Corporation staff, or students.
-The investigation shall be completed and written findings prepared by the principal or designee as soon as possible but no later than five (5) instructional days of completing the investigation.
-The Superintendent within ten (10) instructional days of completing the investigation.
+The investigation shall be completed and written findings prepared by the principal or designee as soon as possible but no later than five (5) instructional days from the date of the report of the alleged incident.
+The principal or designee shall submit the report to the Superintendent within ten (10) instructional days of completing the investigation.
 The Superintendent shall report the results of each investigation to the Board on a regular basis during its scheduled Board meetings.